U.S. Naval Observatory Ephemerides of the Largest Asteroids

 Obtaining a Copy:

 USNO/AE98 along with software to read the asteroid ephemerides, test data files, and a copy of USNO/AA Tech Note 1998-12 is available on CD-ROM from the U.S. Naval Observatory for $2.
 To order this, or any USNO special publications, use the order form provided: print it out, fill it in, and mail it to the Naval Observatory with your payment.
-Unfortunately, we have no way to fill telephone, fax, or e-mail orders, as only checks or money orders (in U.S. currency, drawn on a U.S. bank) can be accepted for payment, and payment must be received before orders are filled.
+We cannot accept telephone, fax, or e-mail orders.
+Only checks or money orders (in U.S. currency, drawn on a U.S. bank) can be accepted for payment.
+Payment must be received before orders are filled.

 |Errata||44K||for program files on the CD-ROM (PDF)|